-Fuel is available 24/7 and is obtained by truck from an on-airport fuel farm.
-It’s important to note that no hydrant facilities are available at this airfield.
-Business aircraft operators have choices in fuel suppliers.
-You may use commercial fuelers.
-However, priority is given to scheduled commercial ops, and General Aviation (GA) delays can, at times, be up to two hours.
-The faster and more reliable option is to use a ground handler’s fuel truck, but the acceptance of aviation fuel cards may be an issue in some circumstances.
-Expect fuel delays if operating during peak scheduled commercial periods when not using a ground handler fuel truck.
-If your aircraft is parked overnight at EIDW, and you plan on departing during peak hours, it’s recommended to fuel on arrival or the day prior to departure.
-Fuel testing can be arranged at the operator’s request.
+Fuel at EIDW is available 24/7 and can be obtained by truck from an on-airport fuel farm.
+However, it’s important to note that there are no hydrant facilities available at this airfield.
+Business aircraft operators have choices when it comes to fuel suppliers.
+Commercial fuelers can be used, but priority is given to scheduled commercial operations, and delays for General Aviation (GA) can sometimes be up to two hours.
+A faster and more reliable option is to use a ground handler’s fuel truck, although aviation fuel card acceptance may be an issue in some circumstances.
+If you’re operating during peak scheduled commercial periods and not using a ground handler fuel truck, expect fuel delays.
+To avoid fuel delays, it’s recommended to fuel on arrival or the day prior to departure if your aircraft is parked overnight at EIDW and you plan to depart during peak hours.
+Fuel testing can be arranged upon the operator’s request.
 Charter operators can exempt VAT on domestic operations within Ireland if they show an Air Operator’s Certificate.

 Passengers must present passports with validity extending for the full length of their stay in Ireland.
 Crew IDs will suffice in place of passports.
 Some non-EU nationals require Schengen visas for Ireland, and these visas cannot be obtained on arrival.
 Arrival and departure cards are no longer necessary, but you’ll need to provide a General Aviation Report – preferably in advance – containing crew/passenger details in order to set up ground handling and CIQ.
 This report follows a specific format and can be filled out by your ground handler.
 Departure tax is payable for any passengers who’ve stayed in Ireland 24 hours or more.